izreit/kisspa/doc/en/api/dollar.md

 ### Return value

 A function `() => string` that yields the generated class list.
-Can be passed to `class` attribute of JSX.
+Can be passed to `class` attribute of JSX like the following.

 ```tsx
 <button class={$("padding:1rem background:red")}>